IvyApp/ivy-tabs/README.md

 Some things to note:

-  * Associations between tabs and tab-panes are inferred by order.
+  * Associations between tabs and panels are inferred by order.

 ## Contributing